SophieBosio/sophiebosio.github.io/content/posts/monads-haskell.md

 results each time they are called _in the same context_, i.e., on the same list.

 > For later, remember that a monad needs a way to put a normal value _into_ the
-> monad, and a way to extract a normal value _out of_ the monad.
+> monad, and a way to extract a normal value _out of_ the monad to pipe it to
+> another function, that must eventually put it back into the monad.

+Normal values can be "put inside" a monad by wrapping them with some extra context.
+In a way, then, `return` is the function that takes a normal value `a` and returns that value with some extra context `m` and gives us the new value `(a, m)`.
+Now we can't just access `a` directly anymore, we need to first take it out of this context wrapper and then _bind_ it to a function that puts it back.

+{{< figure src="/img/monad-1.png" link="/img/monad-1.png" >}}

 ## Writer Monad to the Rescue! {#writer-monad-to-the-rescue}

 Now we'll have a look at the [Writer](https://hackage.haskell.org/package/mtl/docs/Control-Monad-Writer.html) monad, a commonly used monad that will hopefully illustrate the concepts more clearly.

+**Please note:** This example is common, but my particular implementation borrows heavily from [this intro](https://www.youtube.com/watch?v=C2w45qRc3aU) to monads by Studying With Alex on YouTube, and I would recommend that video!

 The **Writer** monad is often used for logging.